gcmt/vessel.nvim/README.md

 #### buffers.directory_handler

-Function called for buffers that are directories (after splits).
-By default assumes Netrw is enabled (vim.gloaded_netrwPlugin == 1) and simply executes `:edit` command on the buffer.
+Function called for buffers that are directories.
+By default assumes Netrw is enabled (vim.g.loaded_netrwPlugin == 1) and simply executes `:edit` command on the buffer.
+Can be useful to open up your favorite file explorer or fuzzy finder.

 This function takes two parameters: `path` and [context](#context-object).